Ice beach waterfall

 Gullfoss Wedge

-The following nature photos of Gullfoss waterfall demonstrate a fast and medium shutter for comparison.
-The short exposure gives a woolly effect and the water looks harsh, but I think it works well because of the distance to the water (several feet).
-The detail in the water adds depth to the image and the details in the mist is good.
-The shutter is 1/160 sec and this could be a good hand-held shutter speed.
+The following nature photos of Gullfoss waterfall demonstrate fast and medium shshutter speeds r comparison.
+The short exposure gives a woolly effect, and the water looks harsh, but I think it works well because of the distance to the water (several feet).
+The detail in the water adds depth to the image, and the detail in the mist is good.
+The shutter speed is 1/160 sec, and this could be a good hand-held shutter speed.

 Gullfoss Waterfall fast shutter